GoogleContainerTools/google-container-tools-intellij/README.md

 Hello, World of Kubernetes with IntelliJ!
 ```

 You can check the details of the Kubernetes deployment and service using standard Kubernetes CLI commands (`kubectl get deploy`, etc.) or using Kubernetes dashboard for your Kubernetes cluster.
-The Kubernetes resources for the project are located in `k8s` directory - there is one deployment and one service YAML file.
+The Kubernetes resources for the project are located in the `k8s` directory - there is one deployment and one service YAML file.

 Now, let’s add more features to our Spring Boot project and see how they get deployed to your Kubernetes cluster without stopping and removing the deployment, manually building and tagging the image, and updating the cluster.
 Open `HelloController.java` file from `src` and add a new HTTP request mapping: